Ghost0396/iot/python/code/Exercise/dict.md

 ## 6: Dictionary from User Input

     1. Write a program that asks the user to enter names and favorite colors (e.g., John:blue), separated by a colon.
 Store these pairs in a dictionary, and then print the dictionary.
 Assume the input ends when the user enters "done".

+## 7. Counting with Dictionaries

+    Given a string, count how many times each character appears and store the counts in a dictionary.
+For example, given the string "hello", the result should be {'h': 1, 'e': 1, 'l': 2, 'o': 1}.

+## 8. Inverting a Dictionary

+    Write a function that inverts a dictionary, swapping keys and values.
+Assume that the original dictionary's values are unique.
+For example, if the input is {'a': 1, 'b': 2, 'c': 3}, the output should be {1: 'a', 2: 'b', 3: 'c'}.